cjbassi/trash-utils-rs/README.md

 [![crates.io](https://img.shields.io/crates/v/trash-utils.svg)](https://crates.io/crates/trash-utils)
 [![docs.rs](https://docs.rs/trash-utils/badge.svg)](https://docs.rs/trash-utils)

-A cross platform Rust library for interacting with the trash.
+A Rust library for interacting with the OS's trash-can.

+Currently only Linux is supported.

 **Warning**: trash-utils is currently beta level and no guarantees are made about its integrity of managing your files.
-Additionally, it currently only works on Linux, and it only interacts with the home trash and does not properly handle trashing files if the files are on a different filesystem/partition as your home folder.
+Additionally, it currently does not properly handle trashing files if the files are on a different filesystem/partition than the home folder.

 ## Usage